GitHuberkata/modules-task/README.md

-# A sample repo to demonstrate work with code split in modules
+# A sample repo to demonstrate work with modules

 ### Prerequisites